Film criticism: History

 Film was introduced in the late 19th century.
 The earliest artistic criticism of film emerged in the early 1900s.
-The first paper to serve as a critique of film came out of The Optical Lantern and Cinematograph Journal, followed by the Bioscope in 1908.
+The first paper to serve as a critique of the film came out of The Optical Lantern and Cinematograph Journal, followed by the Bioscope in 1908.

 Film is a relatively new form of art, in comparison to music, literature and painting which have existed since ancient times.
 Early writing on film sought to argue that films could also be considered a form of art.
 In 1911, Ricciotto Canudo wrote a manifesto proclaiming cinema to be the "Sixth Art" (later "Seventh Art").
 For many decades after, film was still being accorded less prestige than longer-established art forms.
 In Sweden, serious film criticism was spearheaded by Bengt Idestam-Almquist, whom the Swedish Film Institute has called the father of Swedish film criticism.

 By the 1920s, critics were analyzing film for its merit and value, and as more than just entertainment.
 The growing popularity of the medium caused major newspapers to start hiring film critics.
 In the 1930s, the film industry saw audiences grow increasingly silent as films were now accompanied by sound.
 However, in the late 1930s audiences became influenced by print news sources reporting on movies and criticism became largely centered around audience reactions within the theaters.

 In the decades of the 1930s and the 1940s, the type of criticism pertaining to films had to overcome some difficult challenges.
-The first difficult challenge involves how film criticism in the 1930s decade didn't have any stable foundations to reside on, and film criticism also involved critics having vocabularies that were limited.
-During the 1930s, the jobs of critics weren't perceived to be great and critics didn't earn high wages for their work.
+The first difficult challenge involves how film criticism in the 1930s decade did not have any stable foundations to reside on, and film criticism also involved critics having vocabularies that were limited.
+During the 1930s, the jobs of critics weren't perceived to be great and critics did not earn high wages for their work.
 The next difficult challenge involves the fact that the industry related to film even attempted to use intimidation as a way of making movie critics cease with reviewing films.
 In the year of 1948, a critic named Eileen Arnot Robertson was forcibly removed from her job as a critic.
-Despite the fact that she filed a lawsuit against the film industry, the film industry said that Robertson's firing didn't occur out of maliciousness.
+Despite the fact that she filed a lawsuit against the film industry, the film industry said that Robertson's firing did not occur out of maliciousness.
 These difficult challenges led to the existences of movie critics who had respect for films, and those new film critics sought to make film criticism be a respected job.

 In the 1940s, new forms of criticism emerged.
 Essays analyzing films were written with a distinctive charm and style, and sought to persuade the reader to accept the critic's argument.
 This trend brought film criticism into the mainstream, gaining the attention of many popular magazines; this eventually made film reviews and critiques a staple among most print media.
 As the decades passed, some critics gained fame, and a few became household names, among them James Agee, Andrew Sarris, Pauline Kael, and more recently Roger Ebert and Peter Travers.